 Chris Cairns: Tell me about your path to Skylight.

 Josh Dorothy: While I’ve always enjoyed software engineering, and have been programming since I was young, it was initially more of a hobby for me.
 For reasons that I’ve long since forgotten I ended up becoming a lawyer instead, eventually opening up my own practice.
 I realized shortly afterward that I just didn’t have a passion for practicing law and decided to go back to school to turn my coding hobby into a career.
 I worked for several years in various startups in Seattle, eventually moving to the DC area and joining USDS.

 My time with USDS fundamentally changed the way that I saw the world and my role in it.
-I’ve always been an advocate for public service and the positive role of government, but as a software engineer I never believed that I would be the one serving.
+I’ve always been an advocate for public service and the positive role of government, but as a software engineer I never believed that I’d be the one serving.
 It wasn’t until I joined USDS that I began to fully understand just how badly government needs technical talent and how its lack affects the ability to deliver critical programs.
-I’m of course extremely proud of my work there, as well as that of my coworkers, but USDS positions are unfortunately term limited — eventually I had to start thinking about what it would look like to continue this work longer-term.
+I’m of course extremely proud of my work there, as well as that of my coworkers, but USDS positions are unfortunately term limited — eventually I had to start thinking about what it’d look like to continue this work longer-term.
 Skylight’s vision and mission statement were so aligned with what I was looking to accomplish that it was a natural fit.